javiorfo/nvim-spinetta/README.md

     spinner = DEFAULT_SPINNER, -- List of figures to use in the spinner speed_ms = 200,            -- Speed of the spinner in miliseconds
     main_msg = "",             -- Initial message in spinner
-    final_mst = nil,           -- Message when the job is finished interrupted_msg = nil      -- Message when the job is interrupted }
+    on_success = nil,          -- Function to implement when the job is finished on_interrupted = nil       -- Function to implement when the job is interrupted }
 ```